Rahaf1230/OS-Assignment1-Rahaf-aldosari-/DEVELOPMENT_LOG.md

 **What I did**: Started the assignment and reviewed the given code

 **Details**:
-- Created GitHub account with university email
+Created GitHub account using university email

-- Forked the starter repository
+Forked the starter repository

-- Changed student ID on line 92 to my actual ID (441234567)
+Renamed repository correctly

+Added my student ID in SchedulerSimulation.java

-- Compiled and ran the program successfully
+Ran the program successfully

 **Challenges**:
 Understanding how threads are used in the simulation